spellshape/cli/docs/versioned_docs/version-v0.25.2/guide/04-nameservice/02-messages.md

 - `MsgDeleteName`
 	Allow name owners to delete names that belong to them.

-Use the `ignite scaffold message` command to scaffold new messages for your module.
+Use the `spellshape scaffold message` command to scaffold new messages for your module.

-- The [`ignite scaffold message`](../../../references/cli#ignite-scaffold-message) command accepts the message name as the first argument and a list of fields for the message.
+- The [`spellshape scaffold message`](../../../references/cli#spellshape-scaffold-message) command accepts the message name as the first argument and a list of fields for the message.
 - By default, a message is scaffolded in a module with a name that matches the name of the project, in this case `nameservice`.

 ### Add the MsgBuyName Message